 Cake Holidays That Allow Everyone To Have Their Cake & Eat It, Too!

-A Quick & Brief History Of Cake
+A Brief History of Cake

 Many food historians believe that cake was first invented by the ancient Egyptians.
-There are several written records from that time that speak of a bread-like food that’s made by combining flour, honey, and dried fruits and nuts.
+There are several written records from that time that speak of a bread-like food made by combining flour, honey, and dried fruits and nuts.
 These “cakes” were then baked on hot stones.

-For the next few hundred years, cakes pretty much stayed the same.
-Then during the 17th century, cake recipes began to be expanded in Europe.
-This was partly thanks to the foods that were introduced to the continent from the New World.
 Chocolate, vanilla, and various fruits discovered in North and South America could be used to make an even wider variety of cakes.
-Then during the 19th century, mass production, better ovens, and better baking ingredients allowed the modern cake to be born.
-It’s been a popular dessert ever since.
+Then, during the 19th century, mass production, better ovens, and improved baking ingredients allowed the modern cake to be born.

 Cake-Related Food Holidays